agraef/purr-data/l2ork_addons/cwiid/README.md

 I prefer the second method since it keeps local software in the local directory where it should be, and it fixes the problem for every package using /usr/local/lib, not just CWiid.
 Until someone offers a convincing argument for the omission of /usr/local/lib from /etc/ld.so.conf, I consider this to be a distribution bug, and method #2 above is the fix.

-Please report any compilation errors at http://www.abstrakraft.org/cwiid or to <cwiid@abstrakraft.org>, with preference for the former.
+Please report any problems and/or errors to <ico@vt.edu>.

 EXECUTION
 ------------------------------------------------------------------------------------------------